nalind/devconfcz2020/00outline.md

 	* Registry hands back a lists of manifests.
 	* Client selects an image from the list.
 	* Client asks registry for the manifest for the chosen image.
+	* Registry hands back manifest for the image.
 	* Client asks for the layers and other things that make up the image.
 	* Client builds root filesystem, sets up namespaces, execs the entry point or command.
 How lists of images get built and pushed to registries: